casassg/events-landing/projects.md

 **Main Contact:** CSGSA Chair

 **History:**
+- 18 October 2021: Presented this page to CSGSA meeting, met with positive feedback.
+Discussed setting up an archive page to hold previous projects.
 - 04 October 2021: Lack of documentation following Town Halls was discussed in today's meeting.
 Emily created initial draft of this tracking page.

 ## TAs with Difficult Students